NCEAS/eml/docs/eml-semantic-annotation-primer.md

 ### Glossary

 <a name="glossary-dereference"></a>
-**dereference**: To interpret a URI and retrieve information about a resource stored in another location
+**dereference**: To interpret ("resolve") a URI, and retrieve information about the resource identified by that URI

 <a name="glossary-knowledge-graph"></a>
 **knowledge graph**  any knowledge base that is represented as a mathematical graph.
-A graph is a structure for a set of objects, where some pairs of the objects are in some sense related.
-The objects are called nodes or vertices and are interconnected by a set of lines called edges.
-For a semantic triple, the subject and object may be considered nodes and the relationship between the nodes as an edge.
+In the mathematical sense, a graph is simply a collection of points connected by lines.
+The points are called *nodes* or *vertices*, while the lines are called *edges* or *links*.
+In an informatics sense, this structure is used to store information about a set of objects, including the identity of the objects (as nodes), and the relationships among the objects (as links).
+Note that our use of the word "object" here is very general, and is not the same sense as when we describe triples.

+In an RDF (semantic) triple, the *subject* and *object* (the word *object* here in the specific RDF sense!) are represented as nodes, and the relationship between the nodes is represented as an edge or link.
+Note however that a *subject* of one triple can serve as an *object* of another triple, and vice-versa.
+The term *Knowledge Graph* is generally used nowadays to refer not so much to an underlying controlled vocabulary or ontology, but rather to the assertions about various objects and how these relate to ontology terms, and other objects.
+Thus, as a set of semantic annotations grows, for example, assertions (triples) about the datasets in DataONE, these would be stored in a growing knowledge graph.
+The most famous Knowledge Graph as of today is the one that informs search results for Google.

 <a name="glossary-ontology"></a>
-**ontology**: A knowledge *graph* representation of a set of terms, including their names, and descriptions of the categories, properties, and relationships among those terms.
+**ontology**: In an informatics sense, an ontology is a representation of a corpus of knowledge.
+The W3C-recommendation is that these representations be constructed using an RDF data model, that has a *graph* structure.
+The ontology provides a representation of a set of terms, including their names, and descriptions of the categories, properties, and relationships among those terms.

 <a name="glossary-pointer"></a>
 **pointer**: A kind of reference to a datum stored in computer memory.